• Skip to primary navigation

 Ingredients

-• 2 cups cooked jasmine rice or long-grain white rice (cold, day-old recommended)
+• 2 cups cooked jasmine rice or long-grain white rice (cold, day-old and broken up)

 • 4 large eggs beaten